 If you already have prints lying around, that’s fabulous.
 If not, go ahead and order some right away.
-Please don’t think you have to wait until afteryou’ve calibrated to send off for prints.
+Please don’t wait until after you’ve calibrated to send off for prints.
 Do it now.

 - The prints must be from your usual lab

 - Your usual lab must be a good professional lab

 - You must be sure you adhered to the lab’s colour profile requirements (eg sRGB)

 - You must not have allowed the lab to perform any "auto-correction" on your files

 What prints to choose

 - A range of colour prints that encompass all corners of the colour spectrum (some skin, some blue skies, some green trees, some pink fabric, etc, etc.) Emphasis on photos that represent your own style of photography.

-- Note: Don’t worry about including any really vivid colours, such as hot pinks.
+- Don’t choose any really vivid colours, such as hot pinks.
 They are unlikely to be printable anyway, and will just serve to confuse the calibration issue.
-Stick to “moderate” colours.
+Stick to "moderate" colours.

 The light around your computer is very important for editing, and print comparison.
 Please read this article and consider the light that you’re in.
 If necessary, make changes to your environment.